Kitchen Gear for SUV Camping

 My food approach

 I prefer to spend most of my time exploring when I’m on camping trips, so I don’t like to spend a lot of time cooking.
-My food approach is a mix of dehydrated backpacking meals that I assemble at home for breakfast and dinner; and fresh food for snacks and lunches (which is often salad & fruit so I’m not getting tired of dried food options).
+My food approach is a mix of pre-cooked and/or dehydrated meals that I assemble at home for dinner; and fresh food for snacks and lunches.

 My kitchen setup

 Since it’s often dark and rainy on winter camping trips, I like to cook under the canopy attached to my car (see my post about the Kelty Sideroads Car Canopy) instead of using campground picnic tables.
 It’s easier to keep everything needed at mealtime closer to my vehicle, and I can leave some of my setup outside overnight instead of needing to store it in my vehicle.

 The space under the canopy is large enough for everything needed for cooking, but it does help to use a smaller table and chair.
 The table I use is quite small, but I find it does the job while not taking up too much space.
 It’s big enough to hold a 4-gallon water container on one side, with space on the other for cooking.

 Setting up my camp kitchen in a u-shape allows me to keep everything within reach.
 And there’s still enough space to be able to open the car doors with all of the kitchen gear under the canopy.

 - camp table: The YihuiKo Folding Camp Table is just under 24″ x 16″ and has removable legs so the table can be folded for storage.

 - collapsible sink: I use this collapsible sink for carrying gear around camp, or for storing wet muddy shoes.
 The silicone material hoses off easily for cleaning.